Studio 210 Summer Residency 2018 Showcase: Julie Crothers & Kuan-Hsuan Lee

 Baby arms, robo arms, swimming arms, old gloves, and broken off fingers - all sitting untouched in a box at the top of my closet.
 A timeline of the life of a congenital amputee.
 What can be discovered by circling back, unpacking the box, and repurposing my prosthetics as I examine my current relationship to my extra arms, not as something I rely on for comfort or security, but as something absurd, potentially useful, and still deeply personal.
 I'm curious about how the brain views a body in motion when it has to fill in the holes versus when the holes are filled by something artificial.
 I'm curious about gestures that hold space for an invisible arm compared to those that don't.
 Specifically, I'm curious about what would happen if the left sleeve in my long sleeve shirt grew to 3 feet, 6 feet, 12 feet, so long that eventually all of me is all tangled up in excess, excess of something that was never necessary in the first place.

-Coming from a strong piece on feminism and female stereotypes in "Artificial Nana", Lee looks forward to developing a new physically challenging duet (as yet untitled) that documents the viscerality of power dynamics between individuals through the lens of their presentations.
-What does it mean to overstay ones welcome in a relationship?
+Coming from a strong piece on feminism and female stereotypes in "Artificial Nana", Lee looks forward to developing a new physically challenging "duet"; with herself, a kuan-hsuan, that documents the viscerality of power dynamics between individuals through the lens of their presentations.
+What does it mean to overstay one's welcome in a relationship?
 Why would exaggerations such as begging become apparent?

 DSDT's Studio 210 (View)